Updated July 2020!

 Tell me…what do you think happens to their customer records when they get arrested?

 The names and addresses of all of those people who purchased those devices are now in the hands of the police.
-This means that those people can now be easily observed for pirating content themselves.
+This means that those people can now be easily served for pirating content themselves.

 Easiest.
 Investigation.
 Ever.